Nyron

 npx @nyron/cli release --dry-run

-npx @nyron/cli release -n
+npx @nyron/cli release --use-existing-tag

 Options